Holy Saturday: Roman Catholicism

 In the predominantly Catholic Philippines, the day is legally and colloquially known as Black Saturday, given the colour's role in mourning.
 It commemorates the day that Jesus lay in his tomb.
 Traditional taboos from the previous day are carried over and are sometimes broken; swimming is allowed in the afternoon.
 Most commercial establishments resume operations, with smaller enterprises remaining closed until or before Easter.
 Television and radio stations broadcast on shorter hours with special programming or remain off-air.

-In predominantly Catholic Poland, Święconka (/pol/), meaning "the blessing of the Easter baskets", on Holy Saturday, is one of the most enduring and beloved traditions.
+In predominantly Catholic Poland, Święconka (/pol/), meaning 'the blessing of the Easter baskets', on Holy Saturday, is one of the most enduring and beloved traditions.
 Baskets containing eggs, ham, bread, sweet breads, horseradish, and lamb cakes or butter lambs are brought to church to be blessed.

+In Slovakia and the Czech Republic, the day is called Biela sobota or Bílá sobota, meaning 'White Saturday', named after the white robes of those baptized during the Mass.

 Protestantism

-Lutheran, Anglican, Methodist, and other Churches observe many of the same customs as the Catholic Church; however, their altars may be covered in black instead of being stripped.
+Lutheran, Anglican, Methodist, and other churches observe many of the same customs as the Catholic Church; however, their altars may be covered in black instead of being stripped.
 The Anglican Book of Common Prayer uses Easter Even to designate the day.
 In some Anglican churches, including the Protestant Episcopal Church in the United States of America, provision is made for a simple Liturgy of the Word on this day, with readings commemorating the burial of Christ.
 Daily Offices are still observed.
 In the Moravian Church, the day is known as Great Sabbath.

 In the Catholic, Lutheran, Anglican and Methodist traditions, Holy Saturday lasts until nightfall, after which the Easter Vigil is celebrated, marking the official start of the Easter season.

 In the Moravian Church, people decorate the graves in God's Acre with flowers; the sunrise service, the first liturgy of Paschaltide, begins before dawn of Easter Sunday.

 The chancel of a Lutheran church on Holy Saturday is adorned with black paraments, as black is the liturgical colour of this day in the Lutheran Churches.